Quantitative theory of magnetic interactions in solids: Linear response theory of the susceptibility

 Next, we employ the adiabatic approximation, assuming that the functional dependencies of the exchange-correlation potential, and hence the field of the charge and spin density, are the same as in the stationary case.
-In the local spin density approximation (LSDA) depend on the values of charge and spin densities at the same spatial and temporal point only:
+In the local spin density approximation (LSDA) the effective potential depends on the values of charge and spin densities at the same spatial and temporal point only:

-where $n({\bf r})$ and ${\vec{m} ({\bf r})}$ are the charge and spin density, ${m} ({\bf r})$ is the magnitude of ${\vec{m} ({\bf r})}$, $\varepsilon _{xc}$ is the exchange-correlation energy density, and $V_{ext}({\bf r})$ is the external potential, that is, the electrostatic potential of nuclei.
-Note that in the expressions above, we have in some places omitted for simplicity the spacial argument ${\bf r}$, that enters all variables in Eq.~\eqref{local}.
+where $n({\bf r})$ and ${\vec{m} ({\bf r})}$ is the charge and spin density, ${m} ({\bf r})$ is the magnitude of ${\vec{m} ({\bf r})}$, $\varepsilon _{xc}$ is the exchange-correlation energy density, and $V_{ext}({\bf r})$ is the external potential, that is, the electrostatic potential of nuclei.
+Note that the spin-orbit interaction will be consider later in the review.
+We also note that in the expressions above, we have in some places omitted for simplicity the spatial argument ${\bf r}$, that enters all variables in Eq.~\eqref{local}.
 We will in some of the equations below also adopt this simplifying notation.

 The spin susceptibility which we are interested in is the linear-response function, therefore we consider the limit ${\vec{B}}_{ext}({\bf r})\rightarrow 0$.
 Then the effective complete ``non-equilibrium'' field contains both an external field as well as an additional exchange correlation field, due to redistribution of the spin density, and the variation of this field can be expressed as: